Staff Profile of Dr Anita Malholtra

 2014: Volume Editor (Evolution of Venomous Animals and their toxins),Handbook of Toxinology, Springer.

-2014: Member of the IUCN Viper Specialist group for Asia and member of the Taxonomy working group.
+2014: Joint Co-ordinator of the IUCN Viper Specialist group for East and South Asia.

 2010: Scientific Board, 3rd Biology of the Vipers conference (Pisa, Italy).